Resigning North Dakota senator led lawmakers in travel costs

 His House counterpart, Rep. Chet Pollert, declined to comment on the appropriateness of the travel: “That was his decision to travel and it’s up to him to determine whether it was right or wrong.”

-Dustin Gawrylow, director of the North Dakota Taxpayers Association, said spending for lawmakers to attend some conferences is justified.
+Dustin Gawrylow, director of the North Dakota Watchdog Network, said spending for lawmakers to attend some conferences is justified.
 But he called Holmberg’s travel excessive.

 “Clearly, there was an absence of checks and balances in the process,” he said.
 “I think it certainly illustrates the need for more transparency and oversight.
 Nobody, regardless of their position, should be in a position to approve things that benefit themselves.”

-Note: This story has been corrected to reflect that he North Dakota Taxpayers Association has changed its name to the North Dakota Watchdog Network.